madhan77/OpenAI-Project/README.md

    uvicorn call_center.api.server:app --reload
    ```

-4. Create an administrator through the `/api/agents` endpoint, set a password using `/api/agents/{id}/password`, request an OAuth token from `/api/auth/token`, and then open `http://localhost:8000/` to access the supervisor console.
+4. Create an administrator through the `/api/agents` endpoint, link the agent to a Firebase UID via `/api/agents/{id}/identity`, mint an emulator token with the provided utilities or Firebase, exchange it at `/api/auth/firebase`, and then open `http://localhost:8000/` to access the supervisor console.

 ## Metrics and Observability